Tech-at-DU/d3-tutorial/16-D3-React/readme.md

 export default App;
 ```

 The data is an array of objects.
-You could define this any where, or import it if you like.
+You could define this anywhere, or import it if you like.

 The page with the chart should look something like: